-- The application procedures vary somewhat each year and you must check back here regularly to verify requirements for any given cycle.
-In recent years, the University of California Davis Veterinary Ophthalmology Program has adhered to the Ophthalmology Residency Choosing Association (ORCA) rules as outlined on the ACVO website.
-The Veterinary Internship-Residency Matching Program (VIRMP) has NOT been utilized.
-So that you may begin thinking about and planning your packet, typically, the following items have been required:
+- The University of California, Davis Veterinary Ophthalmology Program will adhere to the current Ophthalmology Residency Choosing Association (ORCA) rules as outlined on the ACVO website.
+The Veterinary Internship-Residency Matching Program (VIRMP) will NOT be utilized.

 - A UCD-VMTH residency application form.

-- A personal statement highlighting career goals, personal background, and reasons for applying for this residency.
+- A personal statement highlighting career goals, personal background, and reasons for applying for the residency.

 - A curriculum vitae

-- Three to five letters of recommendation from faculty members or veterinary/medical practitioners.
-These letters should address (among other things) aptitude and performance in intellectual and creative pursuits pertinent to scientific research, knowledge of veterinary medicine, clinical skills, ability to apply knowledge in a clinical situation, and ability to communicate and work with others in a team.
+- Three to five letters of recommendation from university faculty members or veterinary/medical practitioners.
+These letters should be emailed directly by the letter writer to faculty members of the UCD Veterinary Ophthalmology Service care of firstname.lastname@example.org.
+These letters should not be included in the packet you submit.
+Letters should address (among other things) your aptitude and performance in intellectual and creative pursuits pertinent to clinical skills, ability to apply knowledge in a clinical situation, knowledge of veterinary medicine, scientific research, and ability to communicate and work with others in a team.